-- A. All producers who sell health care insurance shall disclose his or her standard compensation that may be received.
-The standard compensation may be disclosed as a percentage or fixed amount, depending on how the commission is paid. - B. All compensation shall be disclosed by the health producer prior to finalizing the sale of health care insurance. - C. The producer disclosure requirements apply to both sales of new policies and policy renewals.
+- A. Effective January 1, 2009 all producers who sell health care insurance shall disclose his or her standard compensation.
+The standard compensation may be disclosed as a percentage or fixed amount, depending on how the commission is paid. - B. The standard compensation shall be disclosed when the health producer finalizes the sale of health insurance. - C. The producer disclosure requirements apply only to a new policy.
 The producer shall maintain written certification that he or she has provided the required disclosure to a policyholder.
 This may be in the form of Certificate of Mailing or Hand Delivery signed by the producer or a copy of an email to the policyholder.
-The Colorado Division of Insurance will not provide or approve forms used by producers for this disclosure.
-The written certification of delivery or copy of the email to the policyholder must be retained by the producer pursuant to Colorado Insurance Regulation 1-1-7 for the current calendar year and two (2) prior years. - D. In some instances, a producer may sell a product for an insurer but will not be compensated by that insurer.
+The Colorado Division of Insurance will not provide or approve forms used by producers for disclosure.
+The written certification of delivery or copy of the email to the policyholder must be retained by the producer pursuant to Regulation 1-1-7 for the current calendar year and two prior years. - D. In some instances, a producer may sell a product for an insurer but will not be compensated by that insurer.
 The compensation may come from the insurer's parent or other affiliate, or from a third party.
-The source of the producer's standard compensation must be disclosed. - E. Any contingent or additional compensation that may be received by the producer shall be disclosed.
+The source of the producer's standard compensation must be disclosed. - E. Contingent or additional compensation is not considered standard compensation and therefore need not be disclosed.